ibrahimesseddyq/ArmaLang/README.md

 - function calls
 - some builtin functions
 - if and while functions implemented partially
+- function definition without arrow functions

 # To Do List

 Here is some functionalities which will be available in the soon future:
-- function definition without arrow functions (working on)
 - return keyword
+- array && objects
 - asynchronous
 - OOP support
 - Http module